FTC-24180/BB-Lib/README.md

 ## Features

-- Enhanced telemetry with filterering and sorting.
+- Enhanced telemetry with filtering and sorting.
 - Configurable feedback controllers.
+- Utility classes such as Vector2 and Pose2.

 ## Using the Library